 Now that we have designed a classifier for this case, we can finally consider the classification of a new instance.
 To classify a new instance, we first calculate the distances between that instance's feature vector and the mean feature vectors of each class.
 Then, we simply classify the instance as a member of the class for which the distance is smallest.
 Consider what this means in terms of the scatter plot.
 Given a new instance, we can plot it's feature vector on the scatter plot.
 Then, we classify based on the nearest mean feature vector.
 For a two-class case such as that shown in Figure 8.3, there exists some set of points that are equally far from both mean feature vectors.
 These points form a decision line that separates the plane into two halves.
 We can then classify based on the half of the plane on which a feature vector falls.
-For example, in Figure 8.3, any plant with a feature vector that falls above the line will be classified as type A.
+For example, in Figure 8.3, any plant with a feature vector that falls above the line will be classified as type B. Similarly, any plant with a feature vector that falls below the line will be classified as type A.